Ronalyncoronel/Coronel/README.md

-# JAVA REVIEW PROJECT BY RONALYN CORONEL
+# JAVASCRIPT REVIEW PROJECT BY RONALYN CORONEL
 This project is a review of JavaScript concepts, from beginner to advanced.